 Some experts also recommend placing small pieces of cotton under the affected part.
 This will help the toenail to grow up instead into in your nail bed.
 Resting with your feet up can reduce swelling and redness.

 Treatment Options in Warren, Hillsborough & Edison, New Jersey

 If your pain is so severe that it keeps you from everyday activities, it is time to see your podiatrist.
 Also, if you see a red streak running up your leg, or if your infection is spreading, see a podiatrist immediately.
 There are many quick treatments that can lessen your pain and have you walking with comfort.

 If your podiatrist feels it is necessary, she may make a small incision and remove part of your toe nail.
 Medication will be placed in the nail bed to prevent re-growth of the problem nail parts.
 This will be done under local anesthesia and should lessen your discomfort in no time.
 You will be advised to stay off your foot for a day or so, but can then carry on normal activities.

 Take care of your feet; you have many steps to take in your life.
 Walking in comfort should be a priority for a lifetime of healthy living.
-To schedule an appointment with Ankle & Foot Specialist of N.J. near Edison, N.J., complete our contact form or give us a call at (908) 222-8980.
+To schedule an appointment with Ankle & Foot Specialist of N.J. at one of our offices in Hillsborough, Edison or Warren, complete our contact form or give us a call at (908) 222-8980.